-The OIG noted privacy measures were in place at the parent Facility and the representative CBOC.
-The OIG did not note any issues with either emergency management processes or availability of medical equipment and supplies.
-The OIG identified deficiencies in infection prevention, environmental cleanliness, and mental health seclusion room safety.
+The OIG found general safety, infection prevention, and privacy measures were in place at the Facility and representative community-based outpatient clinic.
+The OIG did not note any issues with the availability of medical equipment and supplies.
+However, the OIG identified a deficiency with safety data sheets.